ese-unibe-ch/ese2012-team6/README.md

 ruby /trade/app/app.rb
 </code>

-Running the app on windowsNew Page Edit Page Page History
+Running the app on windows
 ---------------------------------------------------------
-After you've installed rubymine, download Ruby 1.8.7-p330 Binary In Rubymine: Open the properties and choose the Ruby 1.8.7 as SDK.(Usually located at C:Ruby187) Add the path of this folder to the environment variables of the System.
-(Systemsteuerung\System und Sicherheit\System => Rechtsklick-Eigenschaften => Umgebungsvariablen => Path: C:\Ruby187\bin)
+After you've installed rubymine, download Ruby 1.8.7-p330 Binary\n In Rubymine: Open the properties and choose the Ruby 1.8.7 as SDK.(Usually located at C:Ruby187)\n Add the path of this folder to the environment variables of the System.
+(Systemsteuerung\System und \nSicherheit\System => Rechtsklick-Eigenschaften => Umgebungsvariablen => Path: C:\Ruby187\bin)
 Install the Devkit
 Console: gem install bundler
 Console: checkout this project, then use the following command: bundle install